 Whether you’re interested in historical landmarks in England, historical places in London, or just the most popular tourist attractions, here is a list of the most popular historical places to visit:

 - Warwick Castle

 - Leeds Castle

 - Bleinheim Palace

 Further Links and Information

-Northern Ireland has a brooding and troubled history.
-See the most important cultural and historical landmarks set against dramatic scenery here:
+- Northern Ireland has a brooding and troubled history.
+Read about its most important cultural and historical landmarks set against dramatic scenery.

-Planning a trip to Scotland?
-See the most iconic and some of the most surprising historical and cultural landmarks in this ruggedly beautiful country here:
+- Planning a trip to Scotland?
+Read about the most iconic Scottish historical and cultural landmarks in this ruggedly beautiful country

 - There are so many things to do in England.
 See all of the best things to do in the UK, from Get Your Guide here